 * The Diamond aviation firm of Austria traces its origins back to 1981, when aircraft designer Wolf Hoffman founded "Hoffman Flugzeugbau" in Friesach, Austria, to build his "H36 Dimona (Diamond)" motor glider, which Hoffman had flown the year before.
 It featured a fiberglass airframe, with side-by-side seating under a bubble canopy; wings that could fold for storage; airbrakes / lift dumpers above the wings; a tee tail; and fixed taildragger landing gear, with the main gear in spats.

-The H36 was powered by a flat-four air-cooled engine driving a two-bladed variable-pitch prop.
-Powerplant options including a Limbach L2000 EB1C engine providing 60 kW (80 hp); a Rotax 912A, providing 60 kW (80 hp); or a Limbach L2400 EB, providing 65 kW (87 hp); the engine drove a two-bladed variable-pitch prop.
+The H36 was powered by a flat-four engine driving a two-bladed variable-pitch prop.
+Powerplant options including a Limbach L2000 EB1C air-cooled engine providing 60 kW (80 hp); a Rotax 912A water-cooled engine, providing 60 kW (80 hp); or a Limbach L2400 EB air-cooled engine, providing 65 kW (87 hp); the engine drove a two-bladed variable-pitch prop.
 The original wingspan was 16 meters (52 feet 6 inches), though later variants would have longer spans, and gross weight was 770 kilograms (1,700 pounds).
 Production switched to a "Mark 2" in 1985, with 275 H36s built to end of manufacture in 1989.

 The HK36R led to a confusing range of follow-on variants, roughly as follows: